genie-model/cgenie/README.md

-# cupcake
+# ctoaster.cupcake
-(cGENIE varient)
-(also known as cTOASTER -- the carbon Turnover in Ocean, Atmosphere, Sediment, and Terrestrial Exchangeable Reservoirs model)
+The cupcake release of the carbon Turnover in Ocean, Atmosphere, Sediment, and Terrestrial Exchangeable Reservoirs model (forked from genie.cupcake).